Henry Fillmore: Music

 Fillmore gained fame as the "Father of the Trombone Smear", writing a series of 15 novelty tunes featuring trombone smears called "The Trombone Family".
 A number of these have a strong ragtime influence.
-The tunes have subtitles printed on the parts, some of which contain racial slurs.
-Many were advertised specifically for the minstrel performers of the era.
+"The Trombone Family" has a disturbing origin, however.
+It's steeped in the racial stereotypes of the minstrel era.
+Indeed, Fillmore's advertising to sell the pieces in the early 20th century uses Black caricatures in various ways to sell his music to white audiences.
+As such, groups are now beginning to retire "The Trombone Family" from performance.
 All of Fillmore's trombone rags are as follows: